nicolas-garcia/xamarinsummit2019/README.md

 # Things I noted from the summit

-- Eveybody at Microsoft use a PC AND a Mac for working with Xamarin
+- Everybody at Microsoft use a PC AND a Mac for working with Xamarin
 - [Vysor](https://www.vysor.io/) has been used for streaming smartphone screen to computer